RobertTalbert/discretecs/MTH225-Winter2026/assignments/MTH 225 Learning Target Exam 3 answers.md

 1. $\binom{12}{9} = \frac{12!}{9!
 3!} = \frac{12 \cdot 11 \cdot 10}{3 \cdot 2 \cdot 1} = 220$.
 2. Order doesn't count when forming a committee, so the count is $\binom{20}{5} = 15504$.
 3. All the letters in the word are distinct, so the count is $8! = 40320$.
 4. It's best to think of this as a license plate problem.
 We have three slots to fill and no repetitions (since once we select a letter, it can't be selected again).
-This gives $8$ choices for the first character, $7$ for the second, and $6$ for the third giving a count of $8 \cdot 7 \codot 6 = 336$.
+This gives $8$ choices for the first character, $7$ for the second, and $6$ for the third giving a count of $8 \cdot 7 \cdot 6 = 336$.
 This is the same as $P(8,3)$.

 ## Learning Target 12